Automatic Licence Plate Recognition (ALPR)

 How does it work?

-The ALPR system continuously scans licence plates and notifies the operating officer of any hits.
-For example, if the system scanned the licence plate of a stolen vehicle, it would notify the officer of a potential criminal offence.
-The scanner does not record video and will only analyze pictures for licence plates.
+The ALPR system continuously scans licence plates and notifies the operating officer of hits.
+For example, if the system scans the licence plate of a stolen vehicle, it notifies the officer of a potential criminal offence.

 What is a hit?